-CORRECTED-METALS-Copper eases on soft China data ahead of G20 meeting
+METALS-Copper steady as all eyes turn to G20 meeting

 By Zandi Shabalala

-LONDON, Nov 30 (Reuters) - Copper prices eased on Friday after disappointing manufacturing data from top consumer China dented appetite ahead of a meeting of global leaders at a G20 meeting.
+LONDON, Nov 30 (Reuters) - Copper prices steadied on Friday ahead of a meeting of global leaders at the G20 summit, where a long-standing trade dispute between China and the United States is expected to take centre stage.

+Tit-for-tat trade tariffs have rattled global markets and sapped demand for base metals, in some cases overriding supportive factors such as falling stocks.

+“The market is, to a great extent, discounting the chance of a breakthrough in talks between the U.S. and China over the weekend,” said Commerzbank’s head of commodities research Eugen Weinberg, adding that Chinese data added to the general lacklustre performance of metals on Friday.

 China’s official Purchasing Managers’ Index (PMI) fell to a 2016 low of 50 in November, missing market expectations and down from 50.2 in October.